+Parameter Description

-Parameter Description Ingress Mark Synopsis: An integer between 0 and 255 Map the ingress to a mark.
+Ingress Mark Synopsis: An integer between 0 and 255

+Map the ingress to a mark.

 - 8. Add an egress mark for the QoS map.
-For more information, refer to Section 5.39.8.2, "Adding an Egress Mark". - Click Commit to save the changes or click Revert All to abort.
+For more information, refer to Section 5.38.8.2, "Adding an Egress Mark". - 9.
+Click Commit to save the changes or click Revert All to abort.
 A confirmation dialog box appears.
-Click OK to proceed.
+Click OK to proceed. - 10.
+Click Exit Transaction or continue making changes.